Skip to main content

 Identify upcoming expirations

-Since the table is sorted by Expiration Date by default, look for active commitments that are expiring soon.
+Since the table is sorted by Status by default (with active commitments first), look for active commitments that are expiring soon.
 These represent potential gaps in coverage that could lead to increased On-Demand spend if not renewed or replaced.

 3